WebOfTrustInfo/rwot11-the-hague/advance-readings/ai-and-metaverse.md

 In times where visiting a concert, collaboration with your colleagues or having lunch with your family might soon all happen in the metaverse, it is important that we should focus on *rather than digitalising the human world for machine, machines should learn to live in the human world.*

+## Acknowledgements

+Part of Danube Tech's work on DIDs, SSI, etc. has been supported by [eSSIF-Lab](https://essif-lab.eu/).

 ## References

 [1] Qinglin Yang, Yetong Zhao, Huawei Huang, Zehui Xiong, Jiawen Kang, and Zibin Zheng.
 Fusing blockchain and ai with metaverse: A survey.
 IEEE Open Journal of the Computer Society, 2022.